 Our negotiations in this project took approximately 1 week to complete.
 Unfortunately, on the day the signing of the contract was to take place, the owner changed his mind and decided to demand more compensation than agreed upon.
 We were as a result forced to leverage the help of the police and city officials, bringing them to the attention of several laws the farm was in violation of, including illegal building structures, having a slaughterhouse that was not properly licensed, and improper disposal of animal waste.

 Why did we not simply report the farm for its infractions and instead pursue a lengthy negotiation process?
 Reporting their illegal activities would have only led to a fine, at most.
-When shutting down a dog meat farm, we need to ensure the farm will be shut down for good, and take the proper measures they will not start up again in other forms.
+When shutting down a dog meat farm, we need to ensure the farm will be shut down for good and take the proper measures so they will not start up again in other forms.

-Signed [contract], Sealed [the deal], and Delivered [dogs to safety]
+Signed Contract, Sealed the Deal, and Delivered Dogs to Safety

-After signing and finalizing contracts, it becomes imperative we move to transport the dogs to safety as soon as possible.
+After signing and finalizing the contracts, it becomes imperative we move to transport the dogs to safety as soon as possible.
 This means during our planning stages we must ensure we are ready to mobilize without delay.
-This has been something we have learned from experience, as owners have quietly sold off dogs after our agreement to turn a quick, last minute profit.
-It is also the reason we need to ensure the total number of dogs on the farm are accounted for prior to finalizing the agreement.
+This has been something we have learned from experience, as owners have quietly sold off dogs after our agreement to turn a quick, last-minute profit.
+It is also the reason we need to ensure the total number of dogs on the farm is accounted for prior to finalizing the agreement.
 Without this crucial step, dogs can be hastily sold off to other merchants for financial gain before we are able to get to them.

 The next day, our team and volunteers arrived on site to remove all the dogs on the property and transport them to safety.
-What we initially believed to be 95 dogs ended up to be 101, a surprise we couldn’t be happier with.
+What we initially believed to be 95 dogs ended up being 101, a surprise we couldn’t be happier with.
 Unlike previous rescue initiatives where we have had to split dogs between 3 of our partner shelters, all 101 dogs will be housed at our partner boarding house.
 In order to accommodate our new arrivals, additional fencing and kennels will be constructed.
 The rescues are currently under quarantine for 2 weeks, where they are isolated from the other residents.
 Soon, our team will return to the property once more to demolish the farm once and for all.

-For Better or For Worse, In Sickness and In Health
+For Better or for Worse, in Sickness and in Health

 Like all of our rescue missions, we will be following a “no dog left behind” approach.
 Once under our care, we will do everything in our power to help them heal and grow physically and emotionally.
 No dog is too sick, too temperamental, or too far gone.
-Whether medical or training needs, however complex, we are committed to stand by their needs.
+Whether medical or training needs, however complex, we are committed to standing by their needs.

 After quarantine and given time to decompress, our dogs will undergo their medical exams to ensure there are no serious medical issues.
 Some are already evident, such as skin issues and malnutrition.
 For others, only a thorough exam complete with bloodwork will tell.
 They will also undergo their spay and neuter surgeries, and receive their vaccinations and any medical treatment needed.
-By this point, we will have a better understanding of their personalities, and will be able to determine which dogs might benefit from a professional training.
+By this point, we will have a better understanding of their personalities and will be able to determine which dogs might benefit from professional training.

-The Worst is Over, But the Journey Has Only Begun
+The Worst is Over, but the Journey Has Only Begun

 In theory, shutting down a dog meat farm should follow a progression of stages.
 Rescue, rehabilitate, rehome, repeat.
 However, we sometimes don’t make it past stage 1.
 Some of our dogs rescued from the Dangjin dog meat farm in 2018 are still healing nearly 4 years later.
 We have resolved to know they may never be ready for international adoption and will spend their lives in “sanctuary” at the shelter.
 Others will open up and heal quicker, and make the trip to Canada and the US to start their new lives.
-It is too early to tell in this point in time which stage each dog is at, but for now we are enjoying seeing them discover their new found freedom and safety.
+It is too early to tell at this point in time which stage each dog is at, but for now, we are enjoying seeing them discover their newfound freedom and safety.

 The Hard Work Starts Now